What are Collagen Stimulators?

 As we age the face loses volume and structure due to fat loss, ligament laxity and changes to the bony skeleton of the face.
 Collagen stimulator fillers can work to replace this lost volume and revitalise and rejuvenate the entire face.
 These treatments do not target specific areas or fill specific deficits like traditional dermal fillers and are used for a natural and long lasting result.

-Due to strict Australian TGA rules regarding advertising prescription medications we are unable to name the brand of collagen stimulator used.
-This product contains poly-L-lactic acid which has been used in medicine for decades (over 30 years).
+Due to strict Australian rules regarding advertising prescription medications we are unable to name the brand of collagen stimulator used.
+This product contains a product which has been used in medicine for decades (over 30 years).
 It is also the same active product as in the Silhouette Soft Thread Lift.
 The product is biodegradable and biocompatible with a low risk profile.
 Once injected into the skin these micro particles work to stimulate collagen production over time, restoring structure and support of the skin and improving overall facial volume.

 What areas can be treated?